sascha-pst/sascha-pst.github.io/_posts/2026-04-22-forgiveness.md

 Philosophers call this performative: saying it is doing it, the way "I promise" creates a promise.
 To say sorry is cheap.
 To apologize means something.

 States apologize the same way people do.
-They sorry the same way too.
+They say sorry the same way too.
 Lately, they do neither- it's become costly.

 But neither means anything when humanity has left the building.
 In a failed nation-state system, the speech act has no force because the conditions for it don't exist: no wronged party with higher standing, no offender willing to be labeled, no shared reality the apology has to be true to.